Amin Mohammad Jamali

 Amin Mohammad Jamali (born 25 January 1977) is an Iranian photojournalist and sports photographer.
 He is a contributor for Getty Images, and contributing with Vogue, The New York Times, The Times, The Guardian and ESPN.

-He has been among the finalists of the first edition of the AIPS Sport Media Awards from Asia and Oceania, the organizers have announced.
+The organizers have announced he has been among the finalists of the first edition of the AIPS Sport Media Awards from Asia and Oceania.
 In 2019, he joined ATP Images Co. founded by Arthur Thill in 1983 in Munich, Germany.